GameDevHQ-Official/Basic-Combat-Simulator/README.md

 ## Objective

-Create a simple combat simulation program in C++ that uses variables and conditionals to simulate a combat encounter between a player and an enemy.
+Create a simple combat simulation program in C++ that uses enums, variables, and conditionals to simulate a combat encounter between a player and an enemy.

 ## Requirements